The Outhouse Moon - Function vs Meaning

 Also democracy begins and thrives only in a well educated society.

 So for them folk who base their premise on the fact that few could read back then, I suggest they get their fact straight.
 For those who state this convention started in Europe, well I been there and I've only seen heart shaped cut-outs or plain old simple auger holes.
+Also folk lorists tell us, God fearing settlers and colonials never really cared enough about mythology to make it part of their daily lives.

 Now let's get real.
 Old time rustic folk, rarely spent much time or resources on a purely functional structure which would probably be replaced after a relatively short period of use and rebuilt over a fresh hole.
 Most found it easier to bang together a new shed rather than try to move it.
 Simple common sense items were used to construct it.
 Old leather from harnesses made right sensible hinges.
 A rotating peg nailed on the side of the door kept it shut when not in use and when in use inside.
 Because hardware was hard to come by or too expensive, a cutout shaped (like a crescent) so a person could grab the door and open it, was used as a "door knob."